 Jamaran is the first indigenously built Mowj Class multi-purpose guided missile frigate of the Imperial Iranian Navy.
 Currently being built by the Marine Industries Group of Defense Industries Organization (DIO), the vessels are locally referred to as destroyers.

 The keel for the first vessel, Jamaran, was laid down in 2006.
 Jamaran was launched in February 2007 and commissioned in February 2010, and is stationed at the Bandar-e-Abbas naval base.
-The construction of the second frigate, Velayat, commenced in February 2010.
-It is expected to be commissioned by 2012.
+The construction of the second frigate, Jamaran 2 (Damavand), was commenced in February 2010 and the vessel was launched in March 2013.

 Jamaran multi-purpose guided missile frigate design

 The design of the Mowj Class frigate is based on the Alvand Class (Vosper Mk 5) light patrol frigates.
 The hull form of the vessel does not feature radar signature reducing properties.
 The displacement of the vessel is 1,420t, which is similar to the size of a light frigate.

 The Jamaran warship, which can also be referred as a corvette due to its low displacement, incorporates anti-submarine warfare and other weapon systems to defend surface and air threats.
 It can accommodate a crew of 120 to 140.

 The overall size of the Jamaran is smaller in comparison with the similar warships in its class.
 The vessel has an overall length of 94m, a breadth of 10m and a draft of 3.1m.